anthonykulis/cps206/tests/three/README.md

 * Do not miss the first problem.
 It has been the first problem on every test so far and will be on this one.
 * Because this is about interfaces, I will not be grading the body of methods but rather the signatures, visibility, etc.
 * If you are still confused on what polymorphism is, and since you will be required to use it on this exam fairly heavily, I high suggest you practice it and ask any questions you need before the exam.
-* I spend more time on testing your understanding of interfaces than anything else.
+* This exam spends more time on testing your understanding of interfaces than anything else.
 Do not get caught up with the builder pattern.
 You have just spent 2+ weeks demonstrating to me you know how to write a builder pattern.
 Spend 95% of your time understanding interfaces, polymorphism, etc.